raselmandol/raselmandol.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: An undergraduate student and an explorer, trying to find myself.
+subtitle: An undergraduate student and an explorer.
 I love to explore and learn unknown things.
 I mostly spend my time doing research related to Machine Learning/Deep Learning, Machine Learning on Resource-Constrained Devices, Cyber Security, Ethical Hacking, and Software Development in all these areas.

 profile:
   align: right